About the Association for Positive Behavior Support (APBS)

 The Association for Positive Behavior Support is an active body, focusing its attention on dissemination, education, and public policy efforts.
 It:

-- Serves as an international forum for individuals interested in PBS
+- Serves as an international forum for individuals interested in positive behavior support

 - Hosts a conference every year

 - Supports and promotes the Journal of Positive Behavior Interventions

 - Manages and links websites on positive behavior support practices, systems and examples

 - Engages in policy development around the provision of behavior support

 - Establishes a directory of members to facilitate interaction among individuals interested in positive behavior support practices

 - Works to establish national standards that define competency in the application of positive behavior support

 - Encourages the training of professionals skilled in positive behavior support practices through the development of training materials, and the embedding of positive behavior support content in relevant professional certificate and degree programs

 - Promotes access to state-of-the-art books and literature pertaining to positive behavior support